polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ### Learn More

-That big Wasm blob we encountered in the chain spec was was necessary to enable forkless upgrades.
+That big Wasm blob we encountered in the chain spec was necessary to enable forkless upgrades.
 Learn more about how the [executor](../../knowledgebase/advanced/executor) uses on-chain Wasm.